My name is Kara Fleck and I am the editor of SimpleKids.net.

 In my pre-blogging life I have done everything from designing flyers for local bands (which sounds much cooler than the small-scale venture it actually was), working for my university’s English department as a student secretary, and for a few years I was the assistant manager of a small bookstore.

-Before turning to blogging, my creative outlet was self-publishing a hand-drawn zine on life as a new mother as well as editing a compilation zine on extended breastfeeding called Yes, I’m STILL Nursing.
+Before turning to blogging, my creative outlet was self-publishing a hand-drawn zine (think: sharpie markers and a xerox machine) on life as a new mother as well as editing a compilation zine on extended breastfeeding called Yes, I’m STILL Nursing.
 I was a part of the first Mamaphiles: Birth project.

-I have been published in the Little Acorn Learning newsletter, Rhythm of the Home, Bamboo magazine, The Natural Nester At-Home Summer Nature Camp ecurriculum, 3 Things for Mom, and as a member of the Target Inner Circle I occasionally write for A Bullseye View.
+I have been published in the Little Acorn Learning newsletter, Rhythm of the Home, Bamboo magazine, The Natural Nester At-Home Summer Nature Camp ecurriculum, 3 Things for Mom, and Target’s A Bullseye View.

 Why I Love Simple Kids